Sacrament of Baptism

 eternal life and our missions to live as disciples of Jesus.

-- On-Going and Lifelong - The most influential factor on the development of an active faith
+- The most influential factor on the development of an active faith

 life in a young adult is the faith life of their parents.
 Therefore,